-Health Care and Insurance for Foreigners in Mexico
+Health Care and Insurance for International Citizens in Mexico

 Health Care in Mexico is often less expensive than in other countries such as the United States.
 However, medical treatment–particularly emergency medical care–can still be quite expensive without insurance coverage, and most health care providers will require that those without insurance pay prior to receiving treatment.
 Be aware also that certain healthcare facilities in areas with large international tourist populations have been known to inflate medical charges.
 The quality of care is good to very good but will vary widely across facilities.